Abubakar Muhammad Zakaria: Education

-Apart from Abdullah Al-Gudayyan, Abdur Rahim, Maulana Fakhruddin, Maulana Wajihuddin and others are among his local teachers.

 Career

-After completing his studies, Zakaria returned to Bangladesh and joined Islamic University, Bangladesh as a Lecturer in the Department of Fiqh.
-As are in charge.
-He was a contemporary of Islamic University teaching Khandaker Abdullah Jahangir, who simultaneously researched comparative theology and various subjects.
-He has also given lectures and lectured at various places on YouTube.
-The central theme of his speech is Aqeedah.
-He basically follows and propagates the Salafi ideology.
+After completing his studies, Zakaria returned to Bangladesh and joined Islamic University, Bangladesh (IU) as a lecturer in the Department of Fiqh in 2005 as an incharge.
+He is also a founding member of Kulliyatul Qur'anil Karim Wad-Dirasatil Islamiyah, an Islamic Arabic educational institution in Bangladesh.
+He was a contemporary of IU teacher Khandaker Abdullah Jahangir, who simultaneously researched comparative theology and various subjects.

 Criticism

 Muhammad Zakaria was quoted in June 2021 as criticizing Abu Taha Muhammad Adnan, another young Islamic speaker, for his religious teachings.
 Both of them posted videos on YouTube and Facebook targeting each other.

+In September 2023, Bangladeshi cricketer Tanzim Hasan Sakib went viral in social media for sharing a comment Zakaria posted on his Facebook page a few years before, in which he discouraged women from being employed.

 Published books

 Muhammad Zakariya has written books on Islam, including beliefs, Islamic law, hadith, interpretation of the Qur'an, and fiqh.
 The list of his books is as follows: